Share

 • energy declines

-• motivation weakens
+• motivation collapses

 • emotional regulation breaks down